lab-cosmo/sphericart/docs/src/maths.rst

 them as a function of the full Cartesian coordinates of a point in three dimensions.
 These correspond to the real spherical harmonics as defined in the corresponding `Wikipedia article <https://en.wikipedia.org/wiki/Spherical_harmonics>`_, which we refer to as :math:`Y^m_l`.
+If you need complex spherical harmonics, or use a different convention for normalization and storage order it is usually simple - if tedious and inefficient - to perform the conversion manually, see :ref:`spherical-complex` for a simple example.

 We also offer the possibility to compute "solid" harmonics, which are given by :math:`\tilde{Y}^m_l = r^l\,{Y}_l^m`.
 Since these can be expressed as homogeneous polynomials of the Cartesian coordinates :math:`(x,y,z)`, as opposed to :math:`(x/r,y/r,z/r)`, they are less computationally expensive to evaluate.
-Besides being slightly faster, they can also provide a more natural scaling if used together with a radial expansion.
+Besides being slightly faster, they can also provide a more natural scaling if used together with a radial expansion, and we recommend using them unless you need the normalized version.

 The formulas used to compute the solid harmonics (and, with few modifications, also for the spherical harmonics) are: